alconley/ICESPICE/README.md

 /ICESPICE/Detector/Position value
 ```

-Where `value` can range from -60 to 0 millimeters and represents the value from the origin to the surface of the detector.
+Where `value` can range from -60 to 0 millimeters and represents the value from the origin to the surface of the detector. (g)

 #### Changing Source Properties